 Pro Tip: Limiting your child’s social media use, using tools like Norton, can help prevent cyberbullying.
 Learn more about Norton’s parental control features in our Norton review.
 It can protect your family against more than just malware.

 What is Cyberbullying?

-Cyberbullying is the term for bullying that happens through digital devices such as phones or computers.
-It happens often over social media, text, email, instant messages and gaming.
-Cyberbullying often takes the form of sending or sharing harmful or mean content about someone in order to embarrass them.
+Cyberbullying is bullying that happens through digital devices such as phones or computers.
+It often happens over social media, text, email, instant messages, and gaming.
+Cyberbullying often takes the form of sending or sharing harmful or mean content about someone to embarrass them.
 Sometimes this content is shared anonymously, making cyberbullying feel even more threatening.

 Numbers around cyberbullying can vary since there are different interpretations on exactly what it is, and studies rely on self-reporting.
 For a better understanding of the problem cyberbullying is for young people today, consider the following statistics:

 - Because of the COVID-19 pandemic lockdowns, people around the world, including kids, are spending 20 percent more time on social media than they were pre-pandemic.1

 - 71 percent of U.S. parents with a child age 11 or younger are concerned that their child might spend too much time in front of screens, according to the Pew Research Center.2